CamGreg/Parallel-Grug-Sort/readme.md

 Grug sort (probabaly the naive sorting implementation) is O(n^2), but can be parallelized infinitely to in practice execute in O(n) time.
 Obviously quickly hit the limits of parallelism on my CPU, instead of trying to run on a GPU, i created a divide and conquer ingress for it.
 Somehow that ended up seeming to execute in < O(n) time, but has a lot of overhead compared to golangs sort, so you need to get to ~10M elements before it starts winning.

 Sorty's sort was added for a parrallel sort comparison.
 It behaves similar to Golang's sort, slightly faster in the high n tests but still slower than divided Grug sort.
+Once the MaxGor parameter is increaded from its default of 3, it's the fastest of the three.

 Substituting Golang's sort instead of Grug sort, in the divider function, i didn't see significant differences in performance.
 However adding a decent cutoff size (~1-10k) and using Golang's sort at that point mitigates the performance differences at lower n while still maintaining the high n performance.